Selection dynamics for deep neural networks: Wellposedness of the forward problem

+satisfies: \begin{itemize} \item $\sigma$ is globally Lipschitz continuous with $\sigma(0)=0$ or $|Y|<\infty$. \item $a\in L^1((0, T), L^2(Y))$. \item $b\in L^1((0, T), L^2(Y\times Y))$ \end{itemize} Note that in the course of this paper we assume that the integral operator is bounded on $L^2(Y)$ a.e. in $t$.
+This is clearly a restriction, but it represents the most common state of the art in network propagation applications.
+More general (differential or pseudo-differential) operators may be considered but this gives an entirely different flavor to the following analysis and is the topic of further work.

-These conditions are sufficient to prove the following theorem of existence and uniqueness by Picard's iteration. \begin{thm}We suppose that Assumption 1 holds.
-Then, \\ 1. for any initial function $f_I \in L^2(Y)$ there exists a solution in $L^2(Y; C[0,\infty))$ which solves (\ref{main}) with $f(0,\cdot)=f_I$.
-Furthermore,\\ 2. for any two solutions $f_1, f_2$ of (\ref{main}) in $L^2(Y; C[0,\infty))$, one has the following stability property:\\
+The above conditions are sufficient to prove the following theorem of existence and uniqueness by iteration. \begin{thm}We suppose that Assumption 1 holds.
+Then, \\ 1. for any initial function $f_I \in L^2(Y)$ there exists a solution in $C([0, T]; L^2(Y))$ which solves (\ref{main}) with $f(0,\cdot)=f_I$.
+Furthermore,\\ 2. for any two solutions $f_1, f_2$ of (\ref{main}) in $C((0, T); L^2(Y))$, one has the following stability property:\\

 for some $L>0$.
 In particular, if $f_1(\cdot, 0)=f_2(\cdot, 0)$, then $f_1(\cdot, t)=f_2(\cdot, t)$ for all $t>0$, so that uniqueness holds. \end{thm} \begin{proof} Existence follows from the recursive scheme